-Despite the ARCSS, fighting between the SPLA and SPLA-IO initially reignited during July 2016 when widespread violence broke out in Juba.
-In response, on 12 August 2016 the UN Security Council (UNSC) adopted Resolution 2304, authorizing the deployment of the 4,000-strong Regional Protection Force (RPF), proposed by the Intergovernmental Authority on Development (IGAD), to support the UN Mission in South Sudan (UNMISS).
-After multiple delays imposed by the government, RPF troops started to arrive during April.
+Despite the ARCSS, serious fighting between the SPLA and SPLA-IO initially reignited in Juba during July 2016.
+In response, on 12 August the UN Security Council (UNSC) adopted Resolution 2304, authorizing the deployment of a 4,000-strong Regional Protection Force (RPF) to support the UN Mission in South Sudan (UNMISS).
+After multiple delays imposed by the government, RPF troops started arriving in South Sudan during April.

 The ARCSS called for a permanent ceasefire, as well as the establishment of an independent Hybrid Court for South Sudan to investigate atrocities committed during the conflict.
-Between 2013-2015 at least 50,000 people were killed as parties to the civil war engaged in war crimes and crimes against humanity, including widespread extrajudicial killings, torture, child abductions and sexual violence, with both sides targeting civilians as part of their military tactics.
+Between 2013-2015 at least 50,000 people were killed as parties to the civil war perpetrated war crimes and crimes against humanity, including widespread extrajudicial killings, torture, child abductions and sexual violence, with both sides targeting civilians as part of their military tactics.
 The government has repeatedly delayed the formation of the Hybrid Court.
-On 26 July 2017 the African Union (AU) and the government of South Sudan issued a joint roadmap for the establishment of the Court.
-The two parties have since drafted a Memorandum of Understanding, which the government has not yet signed.
+During December South Sudan's Council of Ministers and the African Union (AU) specified the role and jurisdiction of the Court.
+The government also launched a "National Dialogue" during 2017.

 Political instability and armed violence have been pervasive in South Sudan for the majority of its six years of independence.
-As the dry season begins, the potential for a resumption of widespread fighting leaves civilians at imminent risk of further mass atrocity crimes.
-The government continues to obstruct UNMISS and humanitarian organizations while spending a large part of its national budget on arms.
+During the current dry season the potential for widespread fighting leaves civilians at imminent risk of further mass atrocity crimes, despite the best efforts of the High-Level Revitalization Forum.
+The government continues to obstruct UNMISS while spending a large part of its national budget on arms.

 The ARCSS has never been fully implemented and the root causes of the conflict have not been addressed.
-The Transitional Government of National Unity, established by the agreement, exists in name only.
+The Transitional Government of National Unity, established by the 2015 agreement, exists in name only.
 A pervasive culture of impunity has fueled recurring cycles of armed violence and mass atrocities in South Sudan.
-On 26 September the UN Special Representative to South Sudan, David Shearer, said that parties to the conflict show little interest in advancing the peace process.

 The government of South Sudan is manifestly failing to uphold its Responsibility to Protect.

-The UNSC and IGAD should immediately impose an arms embargo on South Sudan and expand targeted sanctions against senior military officers and politicians deemed to be exacerbating or profiting from the ongoing conflict.
+In support of the High-Level Revitalization Forum, the UNSC and IGAD should immediately impose an arms embargo on South Sudan.
+The UNSC should also expand targeted sanctions against all senior military officers and politicians implicated in atrocities and/or violating the agreed cessation of hostilities.

-The AU and the government should expeditiously establish the Hybrid Court in accordance with the 26 July roadmap and ensure it has the resources to investigate and prosecute individuals responsible for mass atrocities committed since December 2013.
-The government, AU and international community must hold those responsible for past atrocities in South Sudan accountable, regardless of their affiliation or position.
+The AU and the government should expeditiously establish the Hybrid Court and ensure it has the resources to investigate and prosecute individuals responsible for mass atrocities committed since December 2013.
+The government, AU and IGAD must hold those responsible for past atrocities in South Sudan accountable, regardless of their affiliation or position.